Getting Started with MaxTAF

 Data Driven Testing

-Data Driven Testing is possible with MaxTAF Cloud.
+Data Driven Testing is possible in MaxTAF Cloud.

-Data Driven Testing is the process whereby parameterized regression scripts are procedurally run with different data scenarios, provided by rows of data in a file.
+Data Driven Testing is the process in which parameterized regression scripts are procedurally run with a different data scenarios, provided by rows of data in a spreadsheet.

-In simple terms, when you run a data driven test, you run the same script many times, but different variables are fed into the test for each iteration.
+In simpler terms, when you run a data driven case, you run the same script many times, but different variables such as asset types or failure classes that are fed into each iteration of the case you are running.

-The nature of the data is determined by the data file you supply, with the number of rows being equal to the number of runs (data scenarios) and each column referring to a discrete piece of data in the data scenario.
+The nature of the data is determined by a spreadsheet you supply, with the number of rows equalling the number of runs (data scenarios) and each column referring to a discrete piece of data in the data scenario.

 Data Driven Testing requires preparation in three areas: